nicolo-tellini/intropipeline/README.md

 ## Citations

 Please cite this paper when using intropipeline for your publications.
+Also, do not forget to cite the papers of the tools used.
+You can find them inside ```intropipeline.yml``` plus GEM and sambamba.

 > Ancient and recent origins of shared polymorphisms in yeast </br>
 > Nicolò Tellini, Matteo De Chiara, Simone Mozzachiodi, Lorenzo Tattini, Chiara Vischioni, Elena S. Naumova, Jonas Warringer, Anders Bergström & Gianni Liti </br>